-Predicted surge in US job growth for June might not last
+US adds 4.8 million jobs as unemployment falls to 11.1%

 Latest Weather Blog

-And even a jobless rate above 10% wouldn’t fully capture the scope of the pandemic’s damage to the job market and the economy.
-Millions more people are working part time but would prefer full-time work.
-And an unusually high proportion of workers have been subject to pay cuts, research has found.

-With confirmed coronavirus cases spiking across the Sun Belt, a range of evidence suggests that a nascent recovery is stalling.
-In states that are suffering the sharpest spikes in reported virus cases — Texas, Florida, Arizona and others — progress has reversed, with businesses closing again and workers losing jobs, in some cases for a second time.
+The nation has now recovered roughly one-third of the 22 million jobs it lost to the pandemic recession.
+And with confirmed coronavirus cases spiking across the Sun Belt states, a range of evidence suggests that a job market recovery may be stalling.
+In those states and elsewhere, some restaurants, bars and other retailers that had re-opened are being forced to close again.

+The re-closings are keeping layoffs elevated: The number of Americans who sought unemployment benefits barely fell last week to 1.47 million.
+Though that weekly figure has declined steadily since peaking in late March, it’s still more than double the pre-pandemic peak set in 1982.
+And the total number of people receiving jobless aid remains at a sizable 19 million.

-On Wednesday, California re-closed down bars, theaters and indoor restaurant dining across most of the state.
-And Arizona’s outbreak grew more severe by nearly every measure.
-Florida has closed some beaches.
+California has re-closed bars, theaters and indoor restaurant dining across most of the state.
+Florida has also re-closed bars and beaches.
+Texas has reversed some of its efforts to reopen its economy.
+New York has paused its plans to allow indoor dining.

-Credit and debit card data tracked by JPMorgan Chase show that consumers have slowed their spending in just the past week, after spending had risen steadily in late April and May.
-The reversal has occurred both in states that have seen surges in reported COVID cases and in less affected states, said Jesse Edgerton, an economist at J.P.
+Credit and debit card data tracked by JPMorgan Chase show that consumers reduced their spending last week after having increased it steadily in late April and May.
+The reversal has occurred both in states that have reported surges in COVID-19 and in less affected states, said Jesse Edgerton, an economist at J.P.
 Morgan.

 Nationwide, card spending fell nearly 13% last week compared with a year ago.
-That was worse than the previous week, when year-over-year card spending had declined just under 10%.
+That’s worse than the previous week, when year-over-year card spending had fallen just under 10%.

-Real-time data from Homebase, a provider of time-tracking software for small businesses, shows that the number of hours worked at its client companies has leveled off after having risen sharply in May and early June.
-Business re-openings have also flattened.
-The economic bounce produced by the initial lifting of shutdown orders may have run its course.
+And Kronos, which produces time management software, has found that in the past two weeks, growth in the number of shifts worked has slowed in the Southeast and is now rising at just half the rate of the Northeast.

+“The pace of recovery is starting to slow,” said Dave Gilbertson, an executive at Kronos.
+“We are expecting to see more of a plateauing over the next couple of months.”

-Still, Thursday’s jobs report will be based on data gathered in the second week of June, so it will still likely reflect an improving hiring trend.
-Last week’s plateau in hours worked will instead affect the July jobs figures, to be released in early August.
+Thursday’s jobs report is based on data gathered in the second week of June, which helps explain why the figures reflect an improving trend.
+Last week’s plateau in work shifts will instead affect the July jobs figures, to be released in early August.

-“Whatever picture the jobs report gives us, things have become worse since then,” said Julia Pollak, a labor economist at ZipRecruiter.

-In addition to the renewed shutdowns across the Sun Belt, New York City has postponed plans to reopen indoor seating at restaurants in the face of more confirmed virus cases.
-Such moves are causing another round of layoffs or will limit future hiring.

-McDonald’s has paused its reopening efforts nationwide.
-And Apple said it will re-close 30 more of its U.S. stores, on top of 47 it had already shut down for a second time.
+McDonald’s has paused its reopening efforts nationwide, and Apple says it will re-close 30 more of its U.S. stores, on top of 47 that it had already shut down for a second time.

 Economists have long warned that the economic benefits of allowing businesses to reopen would prove short-lived if the virus wasn’t brought under control.
-Until most Americans feel confident enough to dine out, travel, shop or congregate in groups without fear of infection, restaurants, hotels and retailers won’t have enough demand to justify rehiring all their previous workers.
+Until most Americans feel confident enough to dine out, travel, shop or congregate in groups without fear of infection, restaurants, hotels and retailers will lack enough customer demand to justify rehiring all their previous workers.

-“The path forward for the economy is extraordinarily uncertain and will depend in large part on our success in containing the virus,” Federal Reserve Chair Jerome Powell told a House committee this week.
-“A full recovery is unlikely until people are confident that it is safe to re-engage in a broad range of activities.”

-Still, some bright spots in the economy may emerge in Thursday’s jobs report.
+Still, some bright spots in the economy have emerged in recent weeks.
 Manufacturers expanded in June after three months of shrinking, the Institute for Supply Management, a trade group, said Wednesday.
-New orders are flowing in and factories are adding more jobs, the ISM said.
+New orders are flowing in, and factories are adding more jobs, the ISM said.

 And record-low mortgage rates are encouraging more home buyers.
 Purchases of new homes rose sharply in May.
-And a measure of signed contracts to buy existing homes soared by a record amount in May, a sign that sales should rebound after falling for three straight months.
+And a measure of signed contracts to buy existing homes soared by a record amount, a sign that sales should rebound after falling for three straight months.

 More News